ufal/tamiltb/README.md

 ## CoNLL Format

 CoNLL format is provided mainly to use machine learning parsers to train the parsing models for Tamil

-## POS Tagged Corpora

-The POS tagged corpora can be used to train the machine learning taggers.
-The data follows the TnT format.

-The first column contains the wordform.
-The second column contains the POS tag.
-The third column contains the lemma.

 ## License